FirmaChain/firma-sign/packages/frontend/docs/PEER-EXPLORER-DOCUMENTATION.md

 ## Overview

-A P2P network explorer for the Firma-Sign frontend that provides real-time peer discovery, connection management, and document transfer capabilities.
-The Peer Explorer enables users to visualize the P2P network, manage peer connections, and initiate document transfers directly to connected peers.
+A comprehensive network explorer for the Firma-Sign frontend that provides real-time peer discovery, connection management, document transfers, and messaging capabilities across multiple transport protocols.
+The Peer Explorer enables users to discover peers via P2P, Email, Discord, Telegram and other transports, manage connections, initiate document transfers, and communicate directly with connected peers.

 ## Layout Design